oauth-wg/draft-ietf-oauth-attestation-based-client-auth/draft-ietf-oauth-attestation-based-client-auth.md

 - a Client Attestation, a signed statement by the Client Attester that authenticates the Client Instance
 - a Proof of Possession (PoP), a signed statement by the Client Instance that authenticates the Client Attestation

-The following diagram depicts the overall architecture and protocol flow.
+The following diagram depicts the overall architecture and protocol flow towards an Authorization Server.

 ~~~ ascii-art
                   (3)